Skip to main content

 SITE PI

-Aucland Hospitals Research Center Hannah Giles
+Auckland Hospitals Research Center Hannah Giles, MBChB, FRACP

-California Pacific Medical Center Kidist K. Yimam
+California Pacific Medical Center Kidist Yimam, MD

-Indiana University Craig Lammert
+Indiana University Craig Lammert, MD

-Mayo Clinic Rochester John Eaton
+Mayo Clinic, Rochester John Eaton, MD

-University Health Network Gideon Hirschfield
+University Health Network Gideon Hirschfield, FRCP, MD

-University of Milan Laura Cristoferi
+University of Milan Laura Cristoferi, MD, PhD

-UT Southwestern Marlyn Mayo
+UT Southwestern Marlyn Mayo, MD

 • WIND-PSC engaged in strategic discussions with both the FDA and EMA, exploring how the cohort’s real-world data could be used to support future clinical trials and serve as a potential external control arm for PSC drug development.

-• Initial data from the patients enrolled to date were presented in multiple forums at major international medical meetings, including the American Association for the Study of Liver Disease (AASLD) and European International Liver Congress (EASL ILC), reinforcing the project’s leadership in defining PSC natural history as well as establishing a roadmap for other rare diseases.
+• Initial data from the patients enrolled to date were presented in multiple forums at major international medical meetings, including the American Association for the Study of Liver Diseases (AASLD) and European International Liver Congress (EASL ILC), reinforcing the project’s leadership in defining PSC natural history as well as establishing a roadmap for other rare diseases.

 • As part of the continued growth of the project, we have welcomed a new Director of Clinical Research, Zuha Jeddy.
 She is a CDC-trained epidemiologist who has led large population-based studies, including COVID-19 research, and is also a certified project manager.
 She brings a wealth of experience, strong organizational skills, and dynamic leadership that will strengthen WIND and our other key research initiatives.